-- (a) Maintaining or enhancing the natural functioning of the adjacent sea, river or lake; or - (b) Maintaining or enhancing water quality; or - (c) Maintaining or enhancing aquatic habitats; or - (d) Protecting the natural values associated with the esplanade reserve or strip; or - (e) Mitigating natural hazards; or extreme event.
+- (a) Maintaining or enhancing the natural functioning of the adjacent sea, river or lake; or - (b) Maintaining or enhancing water quality; or - (c) Maintaining or enhancing aquatic habitats; or - (d) Protecting the natural values associated with the esplanade reserve or strip; or - (e) Mitigating natural hazards; or - (2) To enable public access to or along any sea, river or lake; or extreme event.
 This is a flood greater than the 100 year event.
 For Waikanae this has been taken to be the 700 year flood.